Cardinal-Cryptography/blanksquare-monorepo/crates/fee-estimator/README.md

 # Fee Estimator Service

-This service provides fee estimation for the zkOS Shielder contract.
+This service provides fee estimation for the Shielder contract.

 ## Docker Setup